Barmaley Fountain

 The original fountain in 1943, photographed by Sergey Strunnikov.

 The Barmaley (Russian: Бармалей) is an informal name of a fountain in the city of Volgograd (formerly known as Stalingrad).
-Its official name is Children's Khorovod (Round Dance).
+Its official name is Children's Khorovod.
 The statue is of a circle of six children dancing the khorovod around a crocodile.
 While the original fountain was removed in the 1950s, two replicas were installed in 2013.